wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 class VariantWheel:
+    """Example class exposing properties of a variant wheel"""
     properties: list[tuple[str, str, str]]

-    def __lt__(self: Self, other: Self) -> bool: for self_prop, other_prop in zip(self.properties, other.properties):
+    def __lt__(self: Self, other: Self) -> bool:
+        """Variant comparison function for sorting (akin to step 6.)""" for self_prop, other_prop in zip(self.properties, other.properties):
             if self_prop != other_prop:
                 return property_key(self_prop) < property_key(other_prop)
         return len(self.properties) > len(other.properties)

+# A list of variant wheels to sort.
+wheels: list[VariantWheel] = [...]

 for wheel in wheels:
+    # 5. Order variant wheel properties by their sort keys.
     wheel.properties.sort(key=property_key)
+# 6. Order variant wheels by comparing their sorted properties
+# (see VariantWheel.__lt__())
 wheels.sort()
 ```